EdgeNet-project/edgenet-legacy-2024/docs/guides/unit_test_guides.md

     When it comes to testing custom controllers, the ["k8s.io/client-go/kubernetes/fake"](https://pkg.go.dev/k8s.io/client-go/kubernetes/fake) package proves to be a valuable tool.
 By utilizing this package, a fake clientset can be generated, enabling the execution of Kubernetes API calls for testing purposes.
 An excellent illustration of this approach can be observed in the sample-controller test file of the Kubernetes example project, which can be accessed [here](https://github.com/kubernetes/sample-controller/blob/master/controller_test.go).

-    There are other testing libraries that provides different functionalities.
+    Other testing libraries provide different functionalities.
 These are given below.

       - [AFERO](https://github.com/spf13/afero): A filesystem abstraction for go.